andrew/ultimate-awesome/README.md

 - [awesome-toolbox](https://github.com/upgundecha/awesome-toolbox) - A curated list of awesome tools for software development, testing, and productivity published on my Twitter handle. .
 - [awesome-artificial-humour](https://github.com/vadim0x60/awesome-artificial-humour) - A curated list of great examples of AI-driven humour.
 - [awesome-svg](https://github.com/VectorLogoZone/awesome-svg) - Awesome SVG resources.
+- [awesome-visual-analytics-healthcare](https://github.com/visualanalyticshealthcare/awesome-visual-analytics-healthcare) - A curated list of awesome resources of visual analytics in healthcare.
 - [awesome-viur](https://github.com/viur-framework/awesome-viur) - Awesome lists about all kinds of things related to ViUR.
 - [awesome-wanchain](https://github.com/wanchain/awesome-wanchain) - A collection of resources related to Wanchain.
 - [awesome-face-swap](https://github.com/xh-liu-tech/awesome-face-swap) - A collection of resources on face swap.